lewis2022/alx-low_level_programming/README.md

-this is my c programming repository for my alx assignments.
+This is my c programming repository for my alx-low_level_programming assignments.